Painting an unfinished basement ceiling is a great way to make a short ceiling look higher! Learn how to paint an

 Wear painter’s coveralls to protect your clothes.
 It also makes it easy to take them off between coats of paint so that you’re not walking around naked.

 We didn’t buy the shoe protectors, but I wish we had.
 If you don’t buy them either, at least wear shoes that are easy to slip on and off.
 Even the dried paint gets tracked around on the bottom of your shoes.

 Priming the Basement Rafters

 Note: this isn’t a full guide to using this sprayer.
 That deserves its own post.

 Primer is necessary to make the paint stick to all the different surfaces on a basement ceiling, like wood, pipes, and ductwork.
-It also helps you get to a lighter color faster.
+It also helps you get the dark wood to a lighter color faster.

 I would still prime everything for a black ceiling, but I would get the primer tinted gray for better coverage.

 We sprayed the primer on and it was immediately brighter and cleaner.
 Move quickly as you spray.
 If you stay in one place too long, you get drips.